instill-ai/instill-core/examples/README.md

 Example:
 `metabase-cv-object-deteciton-async-http-postgres`

 - `{app}(optional)` indicates the app used in this example.
-For instance, `metabase` is an online interactive front-end that provides real-time data extraction from databases and visualisation.
+For instance, `metabase` is an online interactive front-end that provides real-time data extraction from databases and visualization.
 - `{AI task}` indicates the AI task demonstrated in the example. `cv-object-deteciton` means the AI task is an object detection in computer vision (CV).
 - `{pipeline_mode}` indicates the pipeline modes, including `SYNC`, `ASYNC`, and `PULL`.
 - `{source}` denotes the source connector of the pipeline.
 At the moment, VDP supports HTTP and gRPC.